blowb/blowb-doc/install-internet-service-docker/prosody.rst

 Prosody, An XMPP Communication Server
 =====================================

-*Uses dnsmasq, MariaDB and OpenLDAP*
+*This Internet app uses dnsmasq, MariaDB and OpenLDAP.*

 `Prosody`_ is a modern XMPP (the Extensible Messaging and Presence Protocol, a.k.a.
 Jabber) communication server, which serves the purpose for different types of communication, such as text messaging, audio and video calls, multi-party